kelsiwest-binf/recapitulate_this/_posts/Installing_Python_On_Mac_M3_Pro.md

 <br />

-We're starting from the *very* beginning here.👩🏼‍🔧
+We're starting from the *very* beginning here.👩🏼‍🔧 But you have to start somewhere!
+The goal is to get my personal laptop to have all the tools, pipelines, and repositories like I had on my previous work laptop.

 <br />
 I'll be following the install via this link: